stampix/node-serverless-challenge/README.md

 -->

 ## Delivery
+- Anything that is not enforced in the base repository (tools, dependencies, architecture, frameworks, ...) is free of choice
-Push your solution to your Git platform of choice, as long as it's public.
+- Push your solution to your Git platform of choice, as long as it's public.

+**Note**: There's no need to actually use the AWS Cloud.